Moxibyte/MoxPP/README.md

 # MoxPP
-C++ Template Repository with Conan2, Premake5 for Windows and Linux.
+C++ Template Repository with Conan2 and Premake5 for Windows and Linux.

-Please make sure you read the WHOLE readme and follow all instructions!
+**Please make sure you read the WHOLE readme and follow all instructions!**

 ## Important things to know
 - The template only supports building the following configurations: